UN GHS and EU CLP

 The Classification, Labelling and Packaging of Substances and Mixtures (CLP) Regulation (EC) No 1272/2008 is the Regulation which aligns previous European legislation on classification, labelling and packaging of chemicals to the UN Globally Harmonised System of Classification and Labelling of Chemicals (UN GHS).
 Its main objectives are to facilitate international trade in chemicals, and to maintain the existing level of protection of human health and the environment.

-A specific hazard category is dedicated to flammable aerosols under Chapter 2.3 of the UN GHS and under Annex I, Chapter 2.3 of the EU CLP.
+A specific hazard category is dedicated to the flammability of aerosols under Chapter 2.3 of the UN GHS and under Annex I, Chapter 2.3 of the EU CLP.